 Do I need a wedding lounge area at my wedding?

-Whether at the ceremony, cocktail hour, or reception, having a lounge elevates the experience and breaks up the design from the existing seating options.
+Whether at the ceremony, cocktail hour, or reception, having a lounge elevates the experience at your wedding venue and breaks up the design from the existing seating options.
 It provides an immersive environment for your guests to enjoy that’s both comfortable and luxurious.

 Are there specific venue types that are better suited for lounge areas?